Cheap drink deals in Toronto by day of the week

 - The Ballroom serves $5 Caesars every Saturday from 11 a.m. to 5 p.m.

-- McSorley's Saloon does double Caesars or sparkling mimosas for $7 during brunch.
-In the evening they have 2oz lime margarita $7 for Mexican night.
+- McSorley's Saloon does 2 oz lime margarita $8 for Mexican night.

-- H Bar on Saturdays offer mimosas for $4 and house drinks for $3.
+- H Bar offers house drinks of vodka, rum, rye and gin with a mix of your choice for $4.
+Mimosas are also $4.

+- The Office Pub on John does a ton of specials for the weekend.
+There's $4.99 Caesars til 4 p.m., $4 mixed drinks 4 p.m. to 11 p.m. and $6 Canadian or Coors Light pints until 11 p.m.

 Sunday

-- The Ballroom has $4 rail, $5 Caesers and $5 wine available all day on Sundays.
+- The Ballroom has $4 rail, $5 Caesars and $5 wine available all day on Sundays.

 - Wide Open offers $3.50 rail and domestic bottles every Sunday.

-- Macho Radio Bar does pitcher specials on Sundays.
+- Macho Radio Bar does pitcher specials on the final day of week.
 A pitcher of Canadian goes for $18 and a pitcher of sangria for $20.

-- Scotland Yard offers two drink specials on Sundays.
-All beer and wine produced 100km from Toronto for $4.40 and $5.30 double Caesars.
+- Scotland Yard does a 100KM Sunday.
+All beer and wine produced within 100 km-distance from the pub is $5.30.
+They also offer $7 double Caesars.

-- H Bar on does a 10z Caesar for $4 as well as a five bottles of Stonewall for $16.
+- H Bar on does a 1 oz Caesar for $4 as well as Stonewall Light Lager for $5.

-- Kinka Izakya locations have chu-high for $5.
+- Kinka Izakya locations have Chu-Hi for $5.

+- The Office Pub on John continues weekend specials with $4.99 Caesars until 4 p.m. followed by $4 mixed drinks.

+- Hurricane's offers Mill St. Organic, Tankhouse, 100th Meridian, Welter Weight, Makani Pineapple IPA or Stout for $5.

 Lead photo by